jmaarleveld/PyGLL/README.md

 easy-to-use parser generator which allows the use of modern Python features, in particular the new `match` statement.

+Additionally, the purpose of this project is to be educational.
+The aim is to show how to implement a basic version of the GLL parsing algorithm, while also building basis disambiguation features on top of it.

 The syntax for declaring grammars is borrowed from the `Rascal` metaprogramming language.